How Do I Appeal A Security Clearance Revocation Or Denial?

 DoD civilian employees and military personnel have the choice of submitting a written appeal with supporting documents directly to their PSAB or requesting a “personal appearance” before an AJ.
 In either case new evidence can be submitted.
 Those who choose to appear before an AJ are permitted to explain their case (with a military attorney, if desired), submit supporting documents, and present witnesses.
 Although a personal appearance is very similar to a hearing; there is usually no opposing counsel.
 The AJ evaluates all the information and makes a written clearance recommendation to the PSAB.
 The PSAB is not required to follow the recommendation of the AJ.

 The PSAB notifies the applicant of their final decision and includes reasons for their decision.

 Applicants who are denied a clearance with or without an appeal are barred from applying for a security clearance for a period of one year.

 You should certainly consider it.
-A review of 500 cases decided by Administrative Judges (AJs) at the Defense Office of Hearings and Appeals (DOHA) found that applicants with attorneys were granted clearances 60% more often than those who represented themselves.
+A review of 500 cases decided by Administrative Judges (AJs) at the Defense Office of Hearings and Appeals (DOHA) found that applicants with military attorneys were granted clearances 60% more often than those who represented themselves.
 An attorney who has experience representing clients in security clearance matters can help you navigate the pitfalls of the process as well as help ensure your appeal is as strong as possible.
-At King Military Law, we’ve worked security clearance issues from both sides of the fence, building comprehensive insight into the process.
+At King Military Law, we have been security clearance attorneys on both sides of the fence, building comprehensive insight into the process.
 We know what works, what doesn’t, and why.
 Please reach out if you think we can help.